 Eligible applicants may apply for one TSEP Infrastructure Planning grant per funding cycle.
-However, counties may submit one application to study its bridge system or any other eligible infrastructure that is the responsibility of the county, and another application to study an unincorporated community that is not served by a community water or wastewater system.
+However, counties or consolidated governments may submit one application to study its bridge system or any other eligible infrastructure that is the responsibility of the county or consolidated government, and another application to study an unincorporated community that is not served by a community water or wastewater system.
 The application process is noncompetitive and applications are processed on a first-come first-serve basis, based on the following conditions:

 - Commerce will accept applications on a continuous basis.